Support

 The main priorities for shelter is that it has a sense of solitude and has access to a means for a meal.

 For a place to have a sense of solitude it could be anything from a piece of land to a separated unit to a garage to a separate room.
-A shared space generally wouldn’t work for very long, but could still be useful for a short-term stay or if the monk is ill.
-Monks have a rule that they can’t share a room with a non-ordained person for more than three nights and can’t share a room with a woman for even a night.
+A shared space generally wouldn’t work for very, but could still be useful for a short-term stay or if the monk is ill.
+Monks have a rule that they can’t share a room with a non-ordained person for more than three nights, and can’t share a room with a woman for even a night.

 For a place to have a means for a meal it could either be either close enough to someplace the monk could go for alms round or could include an offering of food if the place is too far to go for alms.
 A normal alms route would be about 2 miles out and 2 miles back.